 - 1. An up to date Speech and Language Therapy report confirming a diagnosis of Developmental Language Disorder (DLD).
 If a child's only language is English, standardised assessments must be completed within 6 months of referral to language class.
 If a child is bilingual and additional languages are spoken in the home, SLT professional bodies state that it is not appropriate to use standardised SLT assessments based on English language norms as the scores will be invalid.
 For bilingual children, descriptive and qualitative assessments including response to SLT intervention over time should be used to determine the significance of language learning difficulties across all languages.
 It is important to consider exposure to languages during this process. - 2.
-A priority rating scale (see Appendix 2) to be completed by the child's Speech and Language Therapist in liaison with a Senior Speech and Language Therapist in HSE/ Enable Ireland Meath Early Intervention Services.
-The completion of the priority rating score form and the final priority rating score should be discussed with the child's parents/guardians. - 3.
-An up to date Psychology report (within 2 years of referral to the language class admissions/discharge committee), which includes the results of a comprehensive assessment of the child's intellectual ability, including verbal (where appropriate) and non-verbal performance ability. - 4.
+A priority rating scale (see Appendix 2) to be completed by the child's Speech and Language Therapist in liaison with a Senior Speech and Language Therapist in HSE.
+The completion of the priority rating score form and the final priority rating score should be discussed with the child's parents/guardians. - An up to date Psychology report (within 2 years of referral to the language class admissions/discharge committee), which includes the results of a comprehensive assessment of the child's intellectual ability, including verbal (where appropriate) and non-verbal performance ability. - 4.
 A pre-school/school report which provides information on the impact of the child's DLD on his/her educational progress and social emotional development.
 Recent educational attainments and assessment results should be included if available - 5.
-An Occupational Therapy report if appropriate.
+An Occupational Therapy report if appropriate. - 6.
+Any additional relevant medical reports e.g. from an Audiologist/ Paediatrician etc.

 Following the receipt of a language class referral and the above reports, the Senior Speech and Language Therapist sends a letter of acknowledgment to the parents/guardians and the referral source.
 This will acknowledge that the referral has been received and give the date of the Meath language class admissions/ discharge committee meeting.
-Parents are informed that they will be receive a letter within 10 days of above meeting to confirm whether their child has been successful or unsuccessful in gaining a language class placement.

-The Senior Speech and Language Therapist coordinating the speech and language therapy service to the Meath language classes collates the above reports, encrypts them (password protected) and circulates them to all the language class committee members approximately one-two weeks before the Meath Language Class Committee admissions/discharge meeting.
+The Senior Speech and Language Therapist coordinating the speech and language therapy service to the Meath language classes collates and circulates the referring reports to all the language class committee members approximately one-two weeks before the Meath Language Class Committee admissions/discharge meeting.